• Skip to main content

 What does “kami” mean in Japanese?

 In Japanese, there are so many homophones.
 “Kami” is one of them.
-Normally, native speakers use this word to mean ‘hair’, ‘paper’, or ‘god’ in Japanese.
+Native speakers say it to mean ‘hair’, ‘paper’, or ‘god’ in Japanese.
 Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
 In this blog post, however, I will explain three different meanings with example sentences.
-My explanations would help Japanese learners to understand “kami” more clearly.
+My explanations would help Japanese learners understand “kami” more clearly.
 Then, let’s get started!

 Contents